alsaeedi2007/OpenSSL/OPENSSL CONFIGURATION.md

 **My Recommendation**
 - Use the command: ``` echo "T3st@123$" | openssl genrsa -aes256 -passout stdin -out myprivatekey3.pem 4096 ```
 - use the command : ``` openssl genrsa -aes256 -passout pass:T3st@123$ -out myprivatekey3.pem 4096 ```
+- provide password interactively while excuting the command ``` openssl genrsa -aes256 -out myprivatekey3.pem 4096 ```, once you execute the command you will be prompted to give a passphrase and to confirm it again.